Dundee Parish Church (St Mary's)

 Dundee Parish Church (St Mary’s) is located in the east section of Dundee's "City Churches", the other being occupied by the Steeple Church.
 Both are congregations in the Church of Scotland, although with differing styles of worship.

 Dundee played an important role in the Reformation, and John Knox asserts in his History of the Reformation that "the first face of a public church Reformed" was that of St Mary's in Dundee, by 1556.

 The church dates back to 1190, when it was founded by David, Earl of Huntingdon, brother of William the Lion, King of Scots.
 The original buildings have not survived.
 In 1303 the church was burnt by an invading English army.
-Following a further invasion in 1547 the church was burnt down again.
+Following a further invasion in 1547 the church was burnt down again, and the clock was taken to England.
 In the late Middle Ages, Dundee's was the largest parish church in Scotland with the Old Steeple, built in the 1470s during the Provostship of George Spalding, the tallest tower.

 In 1841 three of the City Churches were again destroyed by fire.
 Two were rebuilt, the South Church or St Paul's and the East Church or St Mary's.
 St Mary's, now known as Dundee Parish Church (St Mary's) was rebuilt being completed in 1844 to the design of William Burn.
 In 1847 the rebuilt South Church was reopened under the name St Paul's (South) Church.

 The Old Steeple dates back to the 1480s.
 Between 1782 and 1841 there were no fewer than four Church of Scotland congregations occupying the City Churches under one roof but with separate sanctuaries.
 After the post 1841 rebuilding there were three congregations, then two since the 1980s – namely Dundee Parish Church (St Mary’s) and the Steeple Church.

 Several past ministers have served as Moderators of the General Assembly of the Church of Scotland, most recently the late Very Reverend Dr William B. R. Macmillan in 1991.